 While a snapshot, this report remains useful in making smarter and cost-effective decisions about real estate for the City.
-By collecting and analyzing aggregate citywide demand for physical space, the City is better prepared to make strategic real estate decisions that can take advantage of the City's scale to both improve the delivery of City services for all New Yorkers, and reduce costs to taxpayers.
+By collecting and analyzing aggregate citywide demand for physical space, the City is better prepared to make strategic real estate decisions that can take advantage of the City's scale to both improve the delivery of City services for all New Yorkers and reduce costs to taxpayers.

-In any given year, the City's aggregate siting needs (and the Statement of Needs) may vary significantly.
+In any given year, the City's aggregate siting needs may vary significantly.
 Sometimes they reflect policy decisions to add or remove facilities from specific locations.
-In other instances, the amount of needs may reflect coincidental expiration of long-term leases for many properties in a single year.
+In other instances, the number of needs may reflect coincidental expiration of long-term leases for many properties in a single year.
 For this reason, comparisons to previous years can be misleading as a barometer of government expansion.
-The summary below aims to give a sense of the underlying dynamics around current City facility planning:
+The summary below aims to give a sense of the underlying dynamics around current City facility planning.

-New Proposals (FY 2022-2023 report):
+New Proposals (FY 2023-2024 report):